-4.24 School Security
+3.26 School Security

-Each school has a site security policy in place; this will be reviewed and updated on a regular basis or as necessary.
+Each school has under gone a security risk assessment and a site security policy in place; this will be reviewed and updated on a regular basis or as necessary.
+This has been supported by the DfE, who have completed a number of security risk assessments free of charge.